codepod-io/user-study/README.md

 We'll also provide reference projects in CodePod.
 You can either view it before or after your own try.
 It is recommended to try it before viewing the reference design.

+There are two ways to run these jupyter projects in CodePod: writing from scratch or importing the notebooks.

+- From scratch: you can copy the cells one-by-one and run it in CodePod.
+- Import a Jupyter notebook: you can import the jupyter notebook into CodePod, and organize and run the cells in CodePod.

 ## Step 2: Complete the Questionaires